Martin & Muñoz

 Walter Martin & Paloma Muñoz, also known as Martin & Muñoz are artists who collaborate to create dystopian sculptures and large photographic works often based on dioramas.

 Biography

 Walter Martin was born in Norfolk, Virginia in 1953.
 He received his B.A. from Old Dominion University in Virginia and his M.F.A. from Virginia Commonwealth University.

 Paloma Muñoz was born in Madrid, Spain in 1965.
-She received her B.A. from Universidad Complutense de Madrid and UNED.
+She received her M.A. from Malmö University, Sweden.
 She is the daughter of Spanish artist Paloma Navares and sister of film maker and producer David Muñoz.